Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/README.md

 ---
 # Example

 Example code to run GOSDT with threshold guessing, lower bound guessing, and depth limit.
+The example python file is avaialable in python/example.py

 ```
 import pandas as pd